 Step 4: Clean the condenser fan.

-The condenser fan is where a lot of dust can accumulate, and it needs to be cleaned in a regular interval.
-Clean it up by wiping it with damp cloth and let it dry in the sand.
+The condenser fan is where a lot of dust can accumulate, and it needs to be cleaned a regular inter.
+Clean it up by wiping it with a damp cloth and letting it dry in the sand.

 Step 5: Clean the fins inside out.

 Clean the fins by spraying water on them.
 It will be an effective method if there is a hose nozzle attachment to the hose.
 It can remove most dirt that has not been removed by the earlier methods.
 Also, be mindful of the motor not to water it.
 Some units have sealed bearings, but if yours doesn’t have, add a few drops of electric motor oil (only) to keep the fan lubricated.

 - Cleaning the Internal Unit (Evaporator and Blower)

 The evaporator unit is responsible for heating or cooling the air that comes out of the air conditioner.
 The evaporator coils can get dirty over time, and it affects the rate at which it cools or heats your house.
 It should be regularly cleaned, so it can still function efficiently.